arnoldbaino/Daru_scripts/README.md

 vcftools --vcf files_filtered.vcf --recode --keep-INFO-all

-12. To filter SNPs within 10base distance of each other, the 'master vcf' is split up into individual sample vcf and then use vcf_filter_module.py on each file
+12. To filter SNPs within 10 base distance of each other, the 'master vcf' is split up into individual sample vcf and then use vcf_filter_module.py on each file

+for file in files_filtered.vcf;do for sample in `/home/bcftools/bcftools-git/bcftools view -h $file | grep "^#CHROM" | cut  -f10-`; do /home/bcftools/bcftools-git/bcftools view -c1 -s $sample -o ${file/.vcf*/.$sample.vcf} $file;done;done

+then use: vcf_filter_module.py 9 in.vcf out.vcf

+13. Combine the vcfs into one

+java -jar GenomeAnalysisTK.jar -R reference.fasta -T CombineVariants –V vcf1 vcf2 vcf3.. -genotypeMergeOptions UNIQUIFY –o master.vcf

+14. Annotate the SNPs in the master vcf file and predict there effect on the genes

+java -Xmx4g -jar snpEff.jar -c snpEff.config -v m_tuberculosis_H37Rv file.vcf > annotated_file.vcf

+15. Change annotated_file.vcf into a fasta file by concatenating